HTTPArchive/almanac.httparchive.org/src/content/en/2022/css.md

   )
 }}

-The top mystery property is -archetype, which is now appearing in 11% of cases of stylesheets with nonexistent properties.
+The top mystery property is `-archetype`, which is now appearing in 11% of cases of stylesheets with nonexistent properties.
 This property has jumped from 4% last year to 11% to take the top spot.
-The second property is font-smoothing with a drop of 4% points from last year.
-This appears to be an unprefixed version of -webkit-font-smoothing that does not actually exist.
-The use of the malformed webkit-transition (which should be -webkit-transition) has dropped from 14% to 3%.
-T, this makes us think it was perhaps getting into a large number of stylesheets via a framework or other third party, that has since updated to fix the problem.
+The second property is `font-smoothing` with a drop of 4% points from last year.
+This appears to be an unprefixed version of `-webkit-font-smoothing` that does not actually exist.
+The use of the malformed `webkit-transition` (which should be `-webkit-transition`) has dropped from 14% to 3%.
+This makes us think it was perhaps getting into a large number of stylesheets via a framework or other [third party](./third-parties) that has since been updated to fix the problem.

 ## Conclusion

 CSS continues to evolve at a rapid pace, however we can see from the data that new features are adopted quite slowly, even when they have been in all major engines for several years.
-There are a few highly requested features, such as container queries, landing in browsers as I write this conclusion.
+There are a few highly requested features, such as container queries, landing in browsers as of this writing.
 It will be interesting to see whether the uptake for these features will match the demand for them.

 Something that has been apparent in this data is how much popular platforms, in particular WordPress, can impact usage statistics.
-We can see WordPress class and custom property names clearly in the data, what is harder to see are the properties and values used by classes added to the majority of WordPress sites.
+We can see WordPress class and custom property names clearly in the data, but what is harder to see are the properties and values used by classes added to the majority of WordPress sites.
 If WordPress adopts a new feature, as part of one of these standard classes, we should expect to see a sudden uptick in usage.

 As noted in last year's conclusion, the data tells a story of gradual, steady adoption of new features (such as grid layout) or best practices (such as using logical rather than physical properties).
 We look forward to seeing how these changes develop in the years to come.